-But like yoghurt, soda or cigarettes, there is also a light version of the face lift: tensor lifts also called Russian threads (they were invented by Russian medical researchers in the 1990s), or notched threads, because of the tiny teeth running along their entire length.
+But like yoghurt, soda or cigarettes, there is also a light version of the face lift: thread lifts also called Russian threads (they were invented by Russian medical researchers in the 1990s), or notched threads, because of the tiny teeth running along their entire length.
 The application of tensor lifts, under the facial epidermis, is a quick and painless facial smoothing technique, without scalpel or skin removal, and with an immediately visible lifting effect.
 In addition, it stimulates collagen production, providing a “healthy glow” effect.
 A highly effective, discreet and financially more accessible skin resurfacing for patients wishing to give their face a new youthful look without resorting to plastic surgery.

-What are tensor lifts?
+What are thread lifts?